ianmcampbell/Arcus-Modular-Education-Support-System/README.md

 * Each learner receives an individualized curriculum based on their goals.
 * Success is measured by the extent to which each learner perceives themselves to have met their own goals.

 Workshop attendees have highly variable goals, from R basics to machine learning algorithms for genetic data to report writing for monthly metrics.
-We experimented with R packages to answer the question, “How can an instructor who has _N_ attendees at a workshop create _N_ different curricula based on _N_ different sets of learning goals, while still treating the class not as a single entity but as _N_ individuals?”
+We experimented with R packages to answer the question, “How can an instructor who has _N_ attendees at a workshop create _N_ different curricula based on _N_ different sets of learning goals, while still treating the class not so much as a single entity, but as _N_ individuals?”

 To answer this question in a practical way, we are currently using R packages such as `shiny` and `learnr` to create a tool that streamlines the process of designing individual curricula.